tlswg/tls13-spec/draft-ietf-tls-tls13.md

 A small allowance for errors in clocks and variations in measurements is advisable.
 However, any allowance also increases the opportunity for replay.
-In this case, it is better to reject early data than to risk greater exposure to replay attacks.
+In this case, it is better to reject early data and fall back to a full 1-RTT handshake than to risk greater exposure to replay attacks, so in common network topologies, a small allowance on the order of ten seconds is reasonable.

 ### OCSP Status Extensions